 Remember that anytime you put anything in your lungs, it is bad for your lungs.
 Vaping is just one of the best methods.
 If you want to be the kindest to your lungs, consider a tincture or an edible!

 Vaping can help save your lungs from some of the irritations that come from smoking cannabis.
 Remember that not all cartridges are the same.
 The quality of the oil and the cartridge itself play a huge role in the way it will effect you.

 To find out more about how vaping can be beneficial to your health, peruse our other articles.
 There are a lot of good resources out there.
 We’ve took the liberty of providing you with links to some quality information below!

 Why choose cannabis?
 The benefits that made for a huge shift in the people’s choice of medication.

 Why Choose Cannabis?

-Cannabis can aid us in so many ways, but due governmental limitations we have been unable to study it until recent years.
-Now that we can finally research it with more depth, we are discovering that there are a multitude of health benefits…
+Cannabis could aid us in so many ways, but due governmental limitations we have been unable to study it until recent years.
+Now that we can finally research it with more depth, we are discovering that there are a multitude of potential benefits…

-These benefits include aiding the consumer with stress, anxiety, depression and appetite-loss.
-Consumers are also commonly using marijuana to mitigate and control chronic pain, digestion and insomnia.
+Consumers have been seeking out this plant in an attempt to deal with stress, anxiety, depression and appetite-loss.
+Researchers are studying the possible benefits of marijuana to mitigate and control chronic pain, digestion and insomnia, though these studies are not complete.
 And that is only putting our toe in the water.